yegor256/blog/_posts/2014/apr/2014-04-24-java-xml-parsing-and-traversing.md

 Besides XML parsing, printing and XPath traversing, [jcabi-xml]({% pst 2014/apr/2014-04-24-java-xml-parsing-and-traversing %}) also provides XSD validation and XSL transformations.
-I'll write about those features in the next post :)
+I'll write about those features in the next post.

 PS.
 Also, check this:
 [XML/XPath Matchers for Hamcrest]({% pst 2014/apr/2014-04-28-xml-xpath-hamcrest-matchers %}).